top of page

 09:00 am - Visit The São Jorge Castle Early In The Morning

 The São Jorge castle sits atop one of the seven hills of Lisbon's historic centre.
-The castle dates to the 11th century but it has had many incarnations.
-What many people don't know is that the structure you can visit nowadays was actually built in the beginning the 20th century by the 'Estado Novo' the fascist dictatorship that ruled the country for the most part of the last century.
+The castle dates back to the 11th century, and it has had many incarnations.
+What many people don't know is that the structure you can visit nowadays was actually built at the beginning of the 20th century by the 'Estado Novo', the fascist dictatorship that ruled the country for the most part of the last century.
 The caste you see today used to look like the one depicted in this ancient painting of the city of Lisbon.

-Due to the passage of time and the two massive earthquakes that struck Lisbon in 1530 and 1755 the castle was in need of some restoration works at the turn of the 20th century.
+Due to the passage of time and the two massive earthquakes that struck Lisbon in 1530 and 1755, the castle needed some restoration work at the turn of the 20th century.
 This is exactly when Antonio De Oliveira Salazar (the fascist dictator at the time) decided to rebuild some of these castles as well as other similar structures across the country.
 The idea behind these restoration efforts was to glorify the fascist government and their achievements.
-In other words, they didn't care much for the original structures and changed much of the appearance of the old castle, so in other words, the 'Castelo de S. Jorge' we now have is a mere 80 years old.
+In other words, they didn't care much about the original structures and changed much of the appearance of the old castle.
+In other words, the 'Castelo de S. Jorge' we now have is a mere 80 years old.

 10:00 am - Wander The Streets Of Alfama

 Alfama is one of the most quaint neighbourhoods in Lisbon.
 This part of the city has remained unchanged for centuries.
-Alfama was built by the moors which is easy to understand when you try to navigate its winding, twisting, steep and narrow cobbled streets and alleyways.
-Alfama is still home to many people and although many tourists visit this part of the city there are countless opportunities for you to witness what the day to day life of its many inhabitants look like.
-From the young city dwellers who leave early in the morning to get to work and stop at one of the many coffee places for a quick coffee and a pastry to the grandmothers who walk their grandchildren to school and later on hang their clothes to dry outside of their windows to some local characters without forgetting the Fado.
+Alfama was built by the Moors, which is easy to understand when you try to navigate its winding, twisting, steep and narrow cobbled streets and alleyways.
+Alfama is still home to many people, and although many tourists visit this part of the city, there are countless opportunities for you to witness what the day-to-day life of its inhabitants looks like.
+From the young city dwellers who leave early in the morning to get to work and stop at one of the many coffee places for a quick coffee and a pastry to the grandmothers who walk their grandchildren to school and, later on, hang their clothes to dry outside of their windows to some local characters without forgetting the Fado.
 Fado is a traditional type of melancholic Portuguese folk music that you can enjoy in many places but is best enjoyed in a 'tasquinha' (tavern) or fado house in this neighbourhood.
-When in Alfama other than visiting the Fado museum and trying to spot some famous street art pieces scattered across the neighbourhood, don't forget that the Castelo de S. Jorge is also located within this neighbourhood as well as the Se de Lisboa.
+When in Alfama, other than visiting the Fado museum and trying to spot some famous street art pieces scattered across the neighbourhood, don't forget that the Castelo de S. Jorge is also located within this neighbourhood, as well as the Se de Lisboa.

 11:30 am - Brave A Steep Hill To Reach The Sé Cathedral